Master of Arts (MA) & Licensure as a Professional Counselor (LPC)

 Telephone: 313- 578-0436

-Graduates of UDM's Community Counseling program are typically hired immediately either by their internship site or by another organization.
+Graduates of UDM's Clinical Mental Health Counseling program are typically hired immediately either by their internship site or by another organization.
 Our graduates fulfill such roles as therapist, clinical supervisor, program director, and researchers in an array of organizations such as the Veterans Administration, human service organizations, psychiatric hospitals, and outpatient clinics.

-Recent graduates of the Community Counseling program have said the following:
+Recent graduates of the Clinical Mental Health Counseling program have said the following:

 I would wholeheartedly recommend UDM for a degree in Counseling because of the quality, richness, and rigor of the program.